nagarajurahul/terraform-vmware-esxi-multiple-vm/README.md

 ---

 ## 🧹 Cleanup
 To destroy all VMs and resources:

+`Note` : This will destroy without approval

 ```bash
 terraform destroy -auto-approve